Leona Baumgartner: Life

-Leona Baumgartner was born in 1902 to Olga and William Baumgartner.
+Leona Baumgartner was born in 1902 to Olga (née Leisy) and William Baumgartner.
 She earned her B.A in Bacteriology and M.A in Immunology at the University of Kansas where her father was a professor of zoology.
 She was a member of the Kansas Alpha chapter of Pi Beta Phi, and was the 1933-34 winner of the Pi Beta Phi Graduate Fellowship.
 Moving onto Yale University, Baumgartner received her Ph.D. in Public Health in 1934 and received her M.D. the same year.

 From 1934 to 1936, she interned in Pediatrics at New York City Hospital.
 It was during this time, in depression-era New York, that Baumgartner began making home visits in the city's poorest areas.
 In 1937, she joined New York's Department of Health as a medical instructor in Child and School Hygiene.
 In 1939, Baumgartner was promoted to district health officer, where she managed a number of health services including school health programs, parenting classes and clinics on venereal disease.

 In 1954, Baumgartner was appointed Commissioner of Health of New York City.
 In addition to revising the city's health code, she also implemented routine inspections of the city's many restaurant kitchens, slaughterhouses and day-care facilities.
 She was instrumental in garnering funding for public health research and a premature childcare facility.
 Following in the work of Sara Josephine Baker, Baumgartner sought to increase public knowledge of health issues through a series of radio and television broadcasts.